-Support From the Grobogan Regency Government In Handling The Covid 19 Pandemic In The Wirosari District Area

-As the administration of the Grobogan region, the Grobogan Regency Government has engaged in various measures to combat the Covid-19 pandemic.
-The Grobogan Regency Government strictly adheres to the central government's directives and policies.
-Since the onset of the epidemic in Indonesia, the Grobogan Regency Government has developed central government policies from various regional policies (Afzal & Arshad, 2022; Sharma et al., 2022).
+Support From the Grobogan Regency Government In Handling The Covid 19 Pandemic In The Wirosari District Area epidemic in Indonesia, the Grobogan Regency Government has developed central government policies from various regional policies (Afzal & Arshad, 2022; Sharma et al., 2022).
 These regulations include regional regulations, regional head regulations, circulars, and others.
 The Grobogan Regency Government does this to prevent the spread of the pandemic.
 The policy support implemented by the local government at the level of government offices, the community, and the business sector in Grobogan Regency initially took the form of regulations, namely the March 16, 2020 issuance of Grobogan Regent's Instruction Number 1 of 2020 regarding Increased Awareness of the Risk of Corona Virus Disease (Covid 19) inspections.
-The Grobogan Regency Government released Grobogan Regent Regulation Number 48 of 2020 on August 19, 2020, to prevent and control Corona

-XXVII (87) 2021, 254-269 Virus Disease 2019 in Grobogan Regency.
-Subsequently, the Grobogan Regent published numerous circulars to control the management of Covid-19 prevention, including numerous directives for socializing the application of the Covid-19 Pandemic health protocol.
-People can still pursue their interests.
+The Grobogan Regency Government released Grobogan Regent Regulation Number 48 of 2020 on August 19, 2020, to prevent and control Corona Virus Disease 2019 in Grobogan Regency.
+Subsequently, the GroboganRegent published numerous circulars to control the management of Covid-19 prevention, including numerous directives for socializing the application of the Covid-19 Pandemic health protocol.
+People can stillpursue their interests.